jlangch/venice/doc/readme/macros.md

 The *body* argument holds a list and thus a list is inserted in the template for the variable "body" resulting in `((println 100) (println 200))`.
 That is not a function that can be executed.
 We do not want the surrounding parenthesis.
-What we actually want is "body" to be splice into the `(do ...)` list as values.
+What we actually want is "body" to be spliced into the `(do ...)` list as values.

 Unquote-splicing is exactly doing that.